the-inevitable/algorithms-in-python/README.md

-A beautiful journey of learning algorithms and data structures.
+A beautiful journey of learning new algorithms and data structures.

 All scripts are written in Python 3.8.